WeWork is one of the first and largest coworking and virtual office spaces with over 849 locations in 123 cities and 23 countries around the world.

 Who WeWork Is For

 WeWork is best suited for lawyers and law firms looking for a tech-startup feel and life in a coworking space instead of a traditional office.
-It’s less professional and more Silicon Valley.
+It’s less formal or stuffy and more Silicon Valley.
 If that vibe isn’t for you or, more importantly, your clients, WeWork may not be a good fit for you.
-WeWork also tends to be a bit pricier than other coworking spaces, so the cost and credit system may not be suitable for more budget-conscious firms.

 Still not sure which workspace, coworking space, or virtual office space is the right fit for your law practice?
 Check out the rest of our Virtual Law Firm Suites & Coworking reviews.